raphaellmsousa/roboticND/project5/README.md

 3. Kidnapped robot problem: this problem is a particular case of the global localization.
 In this case, the robot can be kidnapped to a new location any time.
 This is the hardest problem for localization.

+There are some algorithms for localization as Kalman Filter and Monte Carlo Localization (MCL).
+MCL solves local and global localization and it is one os the most famous algorithms to localize robots.
+Sometimes, MCL is refered as particle filter because uses particles that has an estimative of the position and orientation of the robot.

+ROS provides the AMCL package that can performs localization.
+It is possible to find more details here http://wiki.ros.org/amcl

+The next figure presents the results of the AMCL package.
+The green arrows represent each particle, and it is possible to see that these arrows are pointing to the robot.

 <p align="center">
     <img src="./figs/localization.png" width="600" height="360" title="Home Service Robot">
 </p>